Shintonseg/Cafe-Management-System/README.md

-# Cafe-Management-System
+# Task-Management-System
-Task Management System a web application designed to help users organize and track their tasks effectively.
+Task Management System is a web application designed to help users organize and track their tasks effectively.

 # Front-end
 Angular - 17.3.6